NLnetLabs/routinator/doc/manual/source/manual-page.rst

       http-listen
-            An array of string values each providing an address and port on which the HTTP server should listene.
+            An array of string values each providing an address and port on which the HTTP server should listen.
 Address and port should be separated by a colon.
 IPv6 address should be enclosed in square brackets.